Have A Flippin' Lovely Day!

 · 2 free range eggs, well beaten

-01 Stir the butter into the warmed buttermilk until melted.
+1. Stir the butter into the warmed buttermilk until melted.
 Gradually pour the milk and butter into the the flour and beat well.
-Leave the mixture to stand for at least 30 minutes (or a few hours if possible) before stirring in the sugar, bicarbonate of soda, salt and vinegar into the beaten eggs.
+Leave the mixture to stand for at least 30 minutes (or a few hours, if possible) before stirring the sugar, bicarbonate of soda, salt and vinegar into the beaten eggs.

-02 Pour this mixture into the flour and milk mixture and beat well to form a smooth batter.
-Heavily grease a griddle or hot-stone and heat, then drop the batter, a tablespoon at a time onto the heated griddle and cook over a moderate heat until golden brown on both sides.
+2. Pour this into the flour and milk mixture and beat well to form a smooth batter.
+Heavily grease a griddle or hot-stone and heat, then drop the batter, a tablespoon at a time, onto the heated griddle and cook over a moderate heat until golden brown on both sides.
 Keep the Crempogau warm and continue this method until all the batter is used up.
 Spread butter on each pancake and eat while warm.
-Jam, banana, syrup, currants and even a chocolate drizzle are of course optional!
+Jam, banana, syrup, currants and even a chocolate drizzle are, of course, optional.

 Cân y Grempog